Losant/losant-docs/docs/workflows/data/mongo.md

 ## Configuration

-The configuration of the MongoDB node can be broken down into 4 major sections - configuring the connection, chooising the operation, setting up the arguments, and choosing what to do with the result.
+The configuration of the MongoDB node can be broken down into 4 major sections - configuring the connection, choosing the operation, setting up the arguments, and choosing what to do with the result.

 ![MongoDB Node Connection Configuration](/images/workflows/data/mongodb-node-connection.png "MongoDB Node Connection Configuration")